The Strategies of the Unconscious

 Sitting still with the intention to connect with our feelings, allows us access to what our unconscious self has been fiercely protecting us from.
 Yet often when uncomfortable feelings arise, many of us stop sitting still.
 We find it easier to reinforce a strategy to protect ourselves than to participate with our consciousness to activate a process of healing.

-My experience of healing my mind and body of trauma, and supporting clients through this healing process, has given me the knowing that it is possible for everyone to be free of trauma.
+My experience of clearing my mind and body of trauma, and supporting clients through this healing process, has given me the knowing that it is possible for everyone to eventually be free of trauma.

-The way I look at it, there is only one thing we can take with us when we leave this beautiful earth – it is our consciousness.
-If we want to become more conscious, to reside in a state of love for ourselves, others and the earth, and to create the best possible experience in this lifetime, we will want to engage with our consciousness and work to expand it.
+There is only one thing we can take with us when we leave this beautiful earth – it is our consciousness.
+If we want to discover a deeper state of love for ourselves, others and the earth, and to create the best possible experience in this lifetime, we will want to engage with our consciousness and work to expand it.
 How else would we want to spend our valuable time?